If you could guess how many emails the average person sends and receives per day, what would it be? 50? 100? More than 100?!

 Quick tip: For optimal results, I would even recommend adding an eye-catching CTA button and sending it directly from the sales rep responsible for managing that lead.
 However, I always recommend doing your own email testing to determine what works best for you.

-Over the last several years, there have been a lot of advancements in email and marketing automation software that allow senders to personalize their emails.
-It has become a critical tool in the effectiveness of email marketing strategies.
-In fact, in this day and age, there's no excuse for NOT personalizing emails.
+Over the last several years, there have been a lot of advancements in email marketing automation software that allow senders to personalize their emails.
+It has become a critical tool in personalizing email content.
 When utilized correctly, it can help strengthen the relevance of your email dramatically.

 - Contact First Name